Château de Bourmont: History

 In 1795, during the Chouannerie, vicomte de Scépaux established his headquarters there.

 Architecture

 There are remains of an important defensive military structure from the Middle Ages.
 The château was extended with the construction of buildings from the 16th century to the end of the 19th.
 The two commons and the orangery were built in 1702 in the Louis XIV style.
 The residence dates from 1892, constructed in Neo-Gothic style by Bibard and Lediberder.

+Status

-The château is privately owned and not open to the public.
+The château is privately owned and was not open to the public until recently after a sale.
 It has been partially listed since 1993 as a monument historique by the French Ministry of Culture.

+The site is undergoing restoration work.